rmsk2/pwman/README.md

      obf: Obfuscate WebDAV password and create corresponding config
      put: Adds/modifies an entry by setting its contents through a file
      pwd: Checks the password and transfers it to pwserv
+     qrc: Create a QR code from an entry
      ren: Renames an entry in a file
      rst: Deletes the password from pwserv
      ver: Print version information